8 Times People Ruined Priceless Works of Art

 “Don’t touch the art” is a simple rule, enacted by almost every gallery and museum in the world.
 Yet for some reason, there are a select few who choose to ignore it, either because their curiosity gets the best of them, or, in a surprising number of cases, because they're on a quest for the perfect selfie.
 Whatever their motives, the museum-goers below left a trail of mangled artwork in their wakes.

-A 24-year-old visiting Lisbon, Portugal, last week made a very bad call when he climbed onto a 126-year-old statue installed on the facade of Lisbon, Portugal's Rossio Train Station to snap a selfie.
+In 2016, a 24-year-old visiting Lisbon, Portugal, made a very bad call when he climbed onto a 126-year-old statue installed on the facade of Lisbon, Portugal's Rossio Train Station to snap a selfie.
 The freestanding statue, which depicted 16th century king Dom Sebastiao, toppled over and shattered on the ground.
-The tourist, who attempted to flee, was caught by the authorities and will eventually appear in front of a judge; Portugal's infrastructure department has no information about when the statue will be fixed.
+The tourist, who attempted to flee, was caught by the authorities and eventually forced to appear in front of a judge; Portugal's infrastructure department has no information about when the statue will be fixed.

 Hercules might have had the strength of the Gods, but unfortunately, that toughness didn't translate to sculptures of him.
-Earlier this month, two tourists visiting the Loggia dei Militi Palace in Cremona, Italy, damaged the 300-year-old Statua dei due Ercole (Statue of Two Hercules) when they climbed on it to take a selfie.
+In 2016, two tourists visiting the Loggia dei Militi Palace in Cremona, Italy, damaged the 300-year-old Statua dei due Ercole (Statue of Two Hercules) when they climbed on it to take a selfie.
 The tourists were reportedly hanging off the crown of one of the marble figures—which held the town's emblem between them—when it gave way, falling to the ground.
-The tourists are facing vandalism charges, and the government plans to call in experts to assess the damage.
+The tourists were charged with vandalism, and the government called in experts to assess the damage.

 This story has something of a happy ending, though: By August 2006, Penny Bendall, a ceramic restorer, had glued one of the vases—which had broken into 113 pieces—back together for an exhibition on art restoration.
 "Putting the vase back together may have looked impossible to most people but actually it wasn't a difficult job—fairly straightforward," she told the Daily Mail.